apache/shardingsphere/docs/document/content/test-manual/module-test/parser-test.en.md

 ### SQL Data

-As mentioned `sql-case-id` in Integration test, test-case-id could be shared in different module to test, and the file is in `shardingsphere-sql-parser-test` module, at `test/it/parser/src/main/resources/sql/supported/${SQL-TYPE}/*.xml`
+As mentioned `sql-case-id` in Integration test, test-case-id could be shared in different module to test, and the file is in `shardingsphere-test-it-parser` module, at `test/it/parser/src/main/resources/sql/supported/${SQL-TYPE}/*.xml`

 ### Assert Data